lindseysim/templatize/more/compared/README.md

 While the most basic usage is similar, there are a few minor syntactic and conceptual differences.

-Mustache pre-escapes all rendering content for HTML special characters, requiring the `&`-directive (or triple curley braces) to specifically unescape.
-Templatize, by default, does the opposite (not pre-escaping any render, unless specified different in the options).
+Mustache pre-escapes all rendering content for HTML special characters, requiring the `&`-directive (or triple curly braces) to specifically unescape.
+Templatize, by default, does the opposite (not pre-escaping any render, unless specified to escape all in the options).

 The `&`-directive is handled differently.
 In Mustache it is a formatting operator.
 In Templatize it is a [list](../../#lists) operator.

-Passing data to functions means turning the function into a section tag and putting content in between.
+Passing data to functions in Mustache means turning the function into a section tag and putting content in between.
 The function will then be passed the template text and rendering function inside the section, but not the actual data.

-In Templatize, functions in a section tag are treated as sections using the output of the function.
-Additionally, functions are called with the context of where they hierarchically exist in the data-binding, and to pass data to functions, one can use the [pass-context-to-function directive](../functions/#passing-context-to-functions).
+In Templatize, functions bound to a section tag use the output of the function as the binding to the section tag.
+Additionally, functions are called with the context of where they hierarchically exist in the data-binding.
+To pass data to functions, one can use the [pass-context-to-function directive](../functions/#passing-context-to-functions).

 **Data context in sections**